Salomon X Ultra 4 GTX

 See the Men's Salomon X Ultra 4 See the Women's Salomon X Ultra 4

-Every few years, Salomon revamps their best-selling X Ultra line, and they’ve launched the new “4” for spring 2021.
-Building on the success of the prior generation, the latest shoe features a modernized and sleeker upper, updates to the lacing system and chassis, and a slightly higher-volume fit in the toe box.
-After testing the low-top Gore-Tex variation over the past four months, I’ve concluded that the new model is another winner: it’s tougher, more protective, and provides better support than a trail runner yet has an athletic feel that makes it easy to put on serious miles.
+Every few years, Salomon revamps their best-selling X Ultra line, and they launched the latest “4” in spring 2021.
+Building on the success of the prior generation, the retooled shoe features a modernized and sleeker upper, updates to the lacing system and chassis, and a slightly higher-volume fit in the toe box.
+After testing the low-top Gore-Tex variation, I’ve concluded that the latest model is another winner: It’s tougher, more protective, and provides better support than a trail runner yet has an athletic feel that makes it easy to put on serious miles.
 Below we outline our experiences with the X Ultra 4.
 To see how it stacks up to the competition, see our article on the best hiking shoes.

 Table of Contents